-Monitoring or other measurement equipment deployed by grid operators provide significant potential for the real-time monitoring of abnormal grid dynamics and post-mortem fault analysis.
-Significant data volumes are generated.
+Measurement equipment deployed by grid operators provide significant potential for the real-time monitoring of abnormal grid dynamics and post-mortem fault analysis.
+This results in very significant data volumes, especially for high monitoring rates up to 50 readings/s.
 For grid improvement and maintenance to avoid repetition of issues, there is a need for appropriate visualisation and big data analytics to convert data into actionable information.

 Network operators are interested in the detection of abnormal events in response to faults or changes to system dynamics.
 Data analytics techniques can be used to detect anomalies and atypical behaviour in power system operation and facilitate new alarm metrics for control room staff and protection systems.
 An example of grid instability is the build-up of oscillations in power systems due to the increasing difficulty of convertors locking onto a stable grid frequency and their intrinsic sensitivity to abnormal events.
 Hence, the need for early warning indicators based on fast data analytics.
 Another example is the change in grid inertia due to the relative increase of distributed generation with respect to traditional generation.
 Measurement and control of grid inertia is one of the most important issues facing system operators in future energy scenarios.